Skip to main content

 Egypt

 In Ancient Egypt, the «Heb-Sed»—the «Festival of the Thirty Years» (of the reigning Pharaoh's rule)—was celebrated with great splendor. ...
 During the festival, mysteries based on the myth of Osiris were enacted (2004РакИВ:108).
-Similar festivals were repeated «at intervals much shorter than thirty years» (2021МюллерМ:322).
+Records indicate that similar festivals were repeated «at intervals much shorter than thirty years» (2021МюллерМ:322).

 [iii] Notes to Chapter 40

-M. Müller (2006) provides an illustration depicting the god Horus executing the god Seth, in the form of a donkey, who is suspended by his hands from a pole.
-One of the earliest descriptions of hanging is found in the «Odyssey» (20:190-194), where the thief Melanthius was hoisted up by his hands and tied to a roof beam (1953Гомер).
-In one retelling of the ancient Egyptian myth of Isis, she was accidentally decapitated by her son Horus using a sword (2008МеексД_Фавер-МеексК).
-In the Book of Genesis, an axe is not mentioned, though it is the first thing that comes to mind regarding decapitation.
-However, the separation of the head from the body occurs during execution by hanging (1948PoldervaartA).
-Fracture and/or dislocation of the cervical vertebrae, as well as fracture-dislocation of the vertebrae, is frequently encountered in judicial hanging (2011VijK).
+Iconographic and literary sources provide various accounts of execution and corporal punishment. М. Мюллер (2006) provides an illustration depicting the god Horus executing the god Seth, who appears in the form of a donkey suspended by his hands from a pole.
+A similar method of suspension is found in one of the earliest descriptions of hanging in the «Odyssey» (Ὅμηρος. Ὀδύσσεια, ca. 8th century BCE), where the thief Melanthius was hoisted up by his hands and tied to a roof beam (1953Гомер,20:190–194).
+The theme of decapitation also appears in Egyptian mythology; in one retelling, Isis was accidentally decapitated by her son Horus using a sword (2008МеексД_Фавер-МеексК).
+While the Book of Genesis does not explicitly mention an axe — the instrument most commonly associated with decapitation — it is important to note that the separation of the head from the body can also occur during execution by hanging (1948PoldervaartA).
+Medical and forensic studies confirm that fracture and dislocation of the cervical vertebrae, as well as complex fracture-dislocations, are frequently encountered in cases of judicial hanging (2011VijK).

 (The conclusion compiled by the AI agent, with our minor changes)